polarity-dev/components-container/README.md

   },

   /*
-  the debug option overrides the container debug option */
-  debug: true,

-  /*
-  the noColors option overrides the container debug option */
+  the debugTag property overrides the default debugTag property; defaults to component name */
-  noColors: false
+  debugTag: "debug-log-tag-name",
 }
 ```